-ENABLE Scotland is a dynamic and vibrant organisation dedicated to improving the lives of people with learning disabilities and we are looking for motivated and driven individuals to join us in striving to ensure they have the same opportunities as everyone else.
+ENABLE Scotland is a dynamic and vibrant organisation dedicated to improving the lives of people with learning disabilities and we have an exciting opportunity for a dynamic and motivated Regional Manager for the North East covering our Moray, Aberdeen City and Aberdeenshire services.

 Sound good so far?

 Successful applicants will be able to demonstrate the following: